Blisto91/dxvk-wiki/Common-issues.md

 On gentoo: see https://github.com/doitsujin/dxvk/issues/184

-## Games complain about missing D3D11 support
-In this case, it is likely that DXVK fails to load.
-Possible reasons include:
-- DXVK is not set up correctly and the game does not find the DLLs.
-Make sure to set up **both** 64-bit and 32-bit DXVK in the same Wine prefix.
-- No Vulkan loader or driver is installed for the target architecture.
-Make sure to install both the respective 64-bit and 32-bit packages.
-- Your [Vulkan driver](https://github.com/doitsujin/dxvk/wiki/Driver-support) is outdatd, or your hardware/driver does not support the necessary set of features and extensions.

-**Note:** Some games, such as World of Warcraft, may work when setting `DXVK_FAKE_DX10_SUPPORT=1`.

 ## Crashes
 First, look for the dxvk log files called `game_d3d11.log` and `game_dxgi.log` that should be in the same directory as the game executable.
 If you can't find these log files, that means dxvk wasn't used and you probably made a mistake in setting up dxvk or the game didn't use d3d11.